auth0/auth0-aspnetcore/docs/index.md

 Further to the middleware configuration extensions, we also provide a tag helper support to integrate [Lock](https://auth0.com/docs/libraries/lock) into your own applications.

-Please refer to the [Guide section](xref:Guide) of this website for more information.
+Please refer to the [User Guide](xref:Guide) section of this website for more information.